Child Development and Milestones: Your 3-Year-and-11-Month-Old

 - Don’t serve food that can become choking hazards like grapes, candy, nuts, seeds, marshmallows and large chunks of meat.

-Although your 47 month old would have developed some immunity by now, he is still vulnerable to a variety of common illnesses.
+Although your 3-year-and-11-month-old would have developed some immunity by now, he is still vulnerable to a variety of common illnesses.
 Keep an eye out for diseases like hand foot and mouth disease, stomachaches, headaches, the flu, sore throat, measles, rubella and sinus infections.
 To keep these illnesses and potential diseases at bay, do ensure that your child has received vaccination for:

 - Diphtheria, tetanus and whooping cough (DTaP)

 - Measles, Mumps and Rubella (MMR)

 - Liking only one type of food is normal.
 But do consult a specialist if he likes to eat anything else that isn’t part of the five food types above.